 Lastly, choosing the right monetization method is only applicable for those delivering a consumer application.
 In this case, you want to make direct money from your investment, but there are various options for you to pick from, including:

-The monetization method depends on your goals and the type of an application that you’re making.
+The monetization method depends on your goals and the type of application that you’re making.
 For example, if you’re developing a dating app, it’s probably not a good idea to charge for downloads.
 Instead, you’ll likely go for in-app purchases and subscriptions.

 On the contrary, if you choose to build a game app, chances are you’ll leverage in-app advertising along with in-app purchases and subscriptions.